 Carrying out a robust risk assessment with full workforce involvement (of recognised trade union safety representatives or relevant employee safety representatives) will identify the practical measures that can be put in place to minimise the spread of the virus at a workplace level.
 The assessment should include a phased implementation timetable, structured broadly as follows:

 Plans to re-open a workplace should be developed in consultation with the workforce and updated on an ongoing basis.
-That planning must be based around risk assessments and safe systems of work physical distancing, hand washing and surface cleaning, and fair work principles and be designed to enable a restart that allows the business to trade while protecting employee health and well-being.
+That planning should be based around risk assessments and safe systems of work, physical distancing, hand washing and surface cleaning, and fair work principles, and be designed to enable a restart that allows the business to trade while protecting employee health and well-being.
 Workplaces should make every reasonable effort to enable working from home by default, where possible.

 Physical distancing and hygiene measures require work to be carried out before a restart – for example screens, one-way systems, 2- metre zones, PPE provision, hand sanitisers, quarantining of library stock etc. This is then followed by briefings and inductions into the new ways of working.
 These all take time and require resourcing and commitment.